Tigt/guttersnipe/browser-support.md

 ## Responsive Images ##

 Responsive images are used natively where possible by using `<picture>`/`srcset` inside of `<foreignObject>`.
 Or, well, they will be.
-Two problems arise.
+Two problems arise:

-Not even IE11 supports `<foreignObject>`.
-IE12 suggests it will, but for the current versions we'll need a fallback.

-It is possible to use another `<switch>` to provide a fallback `<image xlink:href>`, but this will have IE still download the regular image.
+1. Internet Explorer does not support `<foreignObject>`.
+Not even IE11.
+[It's slated for IE12](https://status.modern.ie/svgforeignobjectelement?term=foreignObject), at least.
+2. "Native responsive images" don't work right now either.
+And [Picturefill](https://github.com/scottjehl/picturefill) won't save us.

-Picturefill provides a jolly solution for almost all browsers that don't support native responsive images, but has two problems.
+Picturefill provides a jolly solution for almost all browsers that don't support native responsive images ([which is most of them](http://caniuse.com/#feat=picture)), but has two problems.
 One is the JavaScript dependency; nothing is shown at all in the fallback image.
 Two is that it doesnt take height into account, which is critical here.
+Apparently the native Blink implementation also doesn't use height when selecting a source, which is also unsuitable.

-If the browser preloader doesnt grab `xlink:href`, we may have an out.
-Tests are underway.
+If the browser preloader doesn't grab `xlink:href`, we may have an an opportunity to JavaScript in a solution.
+It will require server-side cooperation unless `document.write` is used, though.

+SVG2 is allegedly working on a native solution similar to `<picture>`, but who knows what that will be reliable.

+So right now just a bare `<image xlink:href />` is used for embedded raster images, to keep it simple.
+There aren't any gains to be had from complicating it yet.

+##